duckietown/book-devmanual-docs/src/contributing/simple_way/index.md

 branch for review (more on this later).
 If you are not a member of Duckietown, you will be asked to fork the repository first, follow the instructions shown on GitHub to do so.

-Let's proceed and perform our edits.
+Let us try this out and perform an edit:

 ```{figure} ../../_images/contributing/simple/step2.png
 :name: fig:simple_way_2